 Leveraging Your Existing Customers

 If you haven’t already started turning your customers into subscribers for your email list — start right now!
 Ask every new customer to include their email address when they fill out a work-order or information form — and ask them to check a box to opt in to helpful emails from you.
 Remember, you have to receive permission before adding subscribers to your email list.
 You will have a much easier time getting that permission if you have an attractive reason for people to subscribe.
 Think of enticing content ideas or exclusive offers that you can use to draw people in.

-Segment Your Lists
+Segment Your Leads

 You need to have a deep understanding of your audience segments, because the more relevant and personalized your emails are, the higher your engagement and response rate will be.